La belle Hélène

 La belle Hélène ([la bɛl elɛn], The Beautiful Helen) is an opéra bouffe in three acts, with music by Jacques Offenbach and words by Henri Meilhac and Ludovic Halévy.
-The piece parodies the story of Helen's elopement with Paris, which set off the Trojan War.
+The piece parodies the story of Helen of Troy's elopement with Paris, which set off the Trojan War.

-The premiere was at the Théâtre des Variétés, Paris, on 17 December 1864.
+The premiere was at the Théâtre des Variétés in Paris, on 17 December 1864.
 The work ran well, and productions followed in three continents.
 La belle Hélene continued to be revived throughout the 20th century and has remained a repertoire piece in the 21st.

 Background and first performance

-By 1864 Offenbach was well established as the leading French composer of operetta.
+By 1864, Offenbach was well established as the leading French composer of operetta.
 After successes with his early works – short pieces for modest forces – he was granted a licence in 1858 to stage full-length operas with larger casts and chorus.
 The first of these to be produced, Orphée aux enfers, achieved notoriety and box-office success for its risqué satire of Greek mythology, French musical tradition, and the Second Empire.
 During the subsequent six years the composer attempted, generally in vain, to emulate this success.
 In 1864 he returned to classical mythology for his theme.
 His frequent collaborator, Ludovic Halévy, wrote a sketch for an opera to be called The Capture of Troy (La prise de Troie).
 Offenbach suggested a collaboration with Hector Crémieux, co-librettist of Orphée, but Halévy preferred a new partner, Henri Meilhac, who wrote much of the plot, to which Halévy added humorous details and comic dialogue.
 The official censor took exception to some of their words for disrespect for Church and state, but an approved text was arrived at.

-In the Grove essay on the work, Andrew Lamb writes, "As with most of Offenbach’s greatest works, the creation of La belle Hélène seems to have been largely untroubled".
+In the Grove essay on the work, Andrew Lamb writes: "As with most of Offenbach’s greatest works, the creation of La belle Hélène seems to have been largely untroubled".
 Although the writing of the work went smoothly, rehearsals did not.
 The manager of the Théâtre des Variétés, Théodore Cogniard, was penny-pinching and unsympathetic to Offenbach's taste for lavish staging and large-scale orchestration, and the two leading ladies – Hortense Schneider and Léa Silly – engaged in a running feud with each other.
 The feud became public knowledge and provoked increasing interest in the piece among Parisian theatregoers.

 The opera opened on 17 December 1864.
 The first night audience was enthusiastic but the reviews were mixed, and box-office business was sluggish for a few subsequent performances until supportive reviews by leading writers such as Henri Rochefort and Jules Vallès made their impression on the public, after which the piece drew large audiences from fashionable bohemians as well as respectable citizens from the wealthy arrondissements.
 It ran through most of 1865 (with a summer break in mid-run), and was replaced in February 1866 with Barbe-bleue, starring the same leading players, except for Silly, with whom Schneider declined ever to appear with again.